pji/blackjack/README.rst

 -----------
 The following features are planned for the 0.1.0 release:

-*   x Allow running as a console script.
+*   Allow running as a console script.
-*   x Handle the additional bet when splitting the hand.
+*   Handle the additional bet when splitting the hand.

-    *   x Only allow splitting when player has chips for the bet.
+    *   Only allow splitting when player has chips for the bet.
-    *   x Take the chips for the bet from the player.
+    *   Take the chips for the bet from the player.

-*   x End round immediately if dealer has natural blackjack.
+*   End round immediately if dealer has natural blackjack.

-    *   x Dealer checks if face-up card is a 10, J, Q, K, or A.
+    *   Dealer checks if face-up card is a 10, J, Q, K, or A.
-    *   x If dealer has a natural, skip to settlement.
+    *   If dealer has a natural, skip to settlement.
-    *   x If player has a natural, they get their bet back.
+    *   If player has a natural, they get their bet back.
-    *   x All other players lose.
+    *   All other players lose.

-*   x Add opening splash screen.
+*   Add opening splash screen.

-    *   x Display splash screen.
+    *   Display splash screen.
-    *   x Clear splash screen from TableUI before play begins.
+    *   Clear splash screen from TableUI before play begins.

-*   x Add "How-To" to Table interface.
+*   Add "How-To" to Table interface.
-*   x Add "How-To" to help.
+*   Add "How-To" to help.

 The following features are possible for future versions:

 * Build UI for saving and restoring game state.

     *   Create menu interface.
     *   Select item in menu.
     *   Escape to menu.

 * Separate number of seats from number of players.

 	* Fix game.Engine.seats when restoring from file.
 	* Allow empty seats.
 	* Allow players to join partway through a hand.

 * Allow player interaction.

 	* Display recent actions in TableUI.
 	* Allow players to notice other players.
 	* Allow players to react to other players.